-We estimate that our net proceeds from the sale of the common stock and warrants offered pursuant to this prospectus will be approximately \$18.0 million, or approximately \$20.8 million if the underwriters exercise in full their option to purchase additional shares of common stock and additional warrants, assuming a public offering price of \$6.60 per share of common stock, which is based on the closing price of the our common stock on September 25, 2013, and an assumed public offering price of \$0.01 per warrant, and after deducting the underwriting discount and the estimated offering expenses that are payable by us.
+We estimate that our net proceeds from the sale of the common stock and warrants offered pursuant to this prospectus will be approximately \$20.7 million, or approximately \$23.7 million if the underwriters exercise in full their option to purchase additional shares of common stock and additional warrants at a public offering price of \$4.00 per share of common stock and a public offering price of \$0.001 per warrant, and after deducting the underwriting discount and the estimated offering expenses that are payable by

 We currently intend use the net proceeds from this offering to fund our research and development activities and for working capital and general corporate purposes.
-We also intend to use \$100,000 of the proceeds to make a required payment under the terms of our sublease as modified (see "Business - Description of Property"), use approximately \$185,000 for payment under the terms of a settlement agreement with Vibalogics GmbH for overdue balances (see "Business - Collaborations, Partnerships and Agreements - Vibalogics GmbH"), use \$150,000 for payments due under the terms of a settlement agreement with a former advisor, and use \$100,000 as partial payment of our outstanding obligations to our Director, Mr. Moore, under the Moore Notes (as defined elsewhere in this prospectus).
+We also intend to use \$100,000 of the proceeds to make a required payment under the terms of our sublease as modified (see "Business - Description of Property"), use approximately \$185,000 for payment under the terms of a settlement agreement with Vibalogics GmbH for overdue balances (see "Business - Collaborations, Partnerships and Agreements - Vibalogics GmbH"), use \$150,000 for payments due under the terms of a settlement agreement with Maxim, and use \$100,000 as partial payment of our outstanding obligations to our Director, Mr. Moore, under the Moore Notes (as defined elsewhere in this prospectus).